hasiblatif/security-utilities/README.md

 # security-utilities
+Utilities like encryption / decryption by XOR, find Windows executable in XORED data using key / bruteforce,

-Utilities like conversion to other data types, one byte encryption / decryption etc
+conversion to other data types, etc

 ## Usage: